ANNELIE E. STALLINGS

 Before attending law school, Annelie graduated from the University of Maryland University College in 2012.
 She served honorably in the U.S. Army National Guard from 2002 – 2008 and worked as a Flight Operations Specialist for the D.C.
 Army National Guard.
 After leaving the National Guard, Annelie worked for USAA in Colorado Springs, Colorado, as an Auto Adjuster.

-Originally, Annelie is from Kentucky but has lived in seven different states, as well as Israel, and Germany.
+Originally, Annelie is from Kentucky but has lived in seven states, including Israel and Germany.
 Annelie is committed to the community here in Huntington West Virginia and is excited to be raising her three children in a place they are proud to call home.

-Annelie is licensed to practice law in Kentucky and will be taking the West Virginia bar exam in February 2020.
+Annelie is licensed to practice law in West Virginia and Kentucky.
 Her primary area of practice is medical malpractice and commercial litigation.